Stuck7hrottle/Reddit-Mirror-2-Lemmy/ROADMAP.md

 To evolve the Reddit–Lemmy Bridge into a fully autonomous synchronization service that:
 - Self-heals after errors or restarts
 - Adapts to rate limits dynamically
-- Provides clear operational transparency
+- Provides live operational transparency
+- Offers optional UI/metrics layers
-- Serves as a general-purpose Lemmy integration template
+- Serves as a general-purpose Lemmy integration framework

 ---